 Boxwood plants are popular and can be found in many gardens.
-However, Korean boxwood plants are special since they are particularly cold hardy and can thrive all the way down to U.S. Department of Agriculture plant hardiness zone 4.
+However, Korean boxwood plants are special since they are particularly cold-hardy and can thrive all the way down to the U.S. Department of Agriculture plant hardiness zone 4.
 If you want to learn more Korean boxwood information or get tips for growing Korean boxwoods, read on.

 Korean Boxwood Information

 Korean boxwood plants (Buxus sinica insularis, formerly Buxus microphylla var. koreana) are broadleaf evergreen shrubs.
 They grow upright to about 2 feet (0.5 m.) tall.
 They are slightly wider than they are tall when they are mature and develop a partially open branch structure.
 These shrubs are dense plants.
 Their many branches are covered with finely-textured evergreen leaves that give the shrubs visual interest all year long.

 In summer, the leaves are green.
 In winter, they take on a bronze cast.
 Spring brings small, fragrant, cream-colored blossoms that attract bees.
 The flowers develop into seed capsules by fall.

 If you are wondering how to grow a Korean boxwood, remember that these boxwoods are cold-hardy.
 They can survive winters in the northern states, down to USDA hardiness zone 4.